OasisDEX/oasis-borrow/README.md

 - `USER_JWT_SECRET` - Could be any value different from `CHALLENGE_JWT_SECRET`.
 This is used when the user signs the Terms of Service.

-- `SENTRY_RELEASE` - The release in sentry.io.
-Used by sentry.io to generate and upload source maps
-  for a given release at build time, and tie those source maps to errors sent to sentry at run time.

-- `NEXT_PUBLIC_SENTRY_ENV` - The environment that sentry events are tagged as. `production` |
-  `staging` | `pullrequest` | `development`

 _Note: Make sure that you call the process that build the project with the `build-time` vars and make sure that you call the process that runs the application with the `run-time` vars._